lr-m/RIPMaliUtgard/README.md

 ## Frels - Doogee X5

-This is basically the same exploit as the XS11, but using `setxattr` for spraying fake `mali_alloc` objects.
+- *v1*: Very similar exploit to the XS11, but using `setxattr` for spraying fake `mali_alloc` objects.
 This device also has SELinux, but that is easily bypassed by setting the `enforcing` global in the JOP-chain.
+Quite unreliable and usually dies when you interact with the phone (if it even gets to root).
+- *v2*: Basically identical exploit to the Huawei P8 Lite, using `add_key` for the spray and fixing the freelist in the JOP-chain, much better reliability than v1.

 <img src="images/doogee_x5.png" width="250">